#356: Shinny Dipping

 Zorp.
 Oh, Zorp.

-And I can like hear bits and pieces of that.
-And so it's interesting to sort of have what this is happening in tandem.
+And I can like hear bits and pieces of that, and so it's interesting to sort of have what this is happening in tandem.

 And it's something I say like once a week around the house.
 Do you guys think about like perfect jokes from like episodes of TV shows?
-All the time.

-you associate the thing that you see with the actor or whatever that's doing it, but not with the person that wrote it.
+I also think of the person who wrote it because I think a lot of the times like you associate the thing that you see with the actor or whatever that's doing it, but not with the person that wrote it.

 I think about that person that wrote it and how it must be so cool to be like, yeah, I wrote that joke.